dalelotts/practice-teach/readme.md

 ### List all companies originally licensed in 2015

 ### What is the trade name, supervisor, and phone number of each company located in Arapahoe county?
+If trade name is not specified, use business name.

 ```json
 [
     { name: "ECHO SUMMIT PROPERTY MANAGEMENT", supervisor: "Scott T Lukes", phone: "3037688255" },